Sunanda1/Analysis_of_Smart_meter_London/README.md

 </ol>

 ### Datasets used:
-Datasets can be found<a href="https://www.kaggle.com/jeanmidev/smart-meters-in-london">here.</a>
+Datasets can be found<a href="https://www.kaggle.com/jeanmidev/smart-meters-in-london"> here.</a>
+Tariff dataset can be found<a href="https://data.london.gov.uk/dataset/smartmeter-energy-use-data-in-london-households">here</a>
 <ol type="decimal">
 <li>Informations_households.xls : It contains all the information on the households including their ACORN group classification and type of tariff plan to which they are subscribed.</li>